What's a 6-foot-7 defensive prospect to do?

-Katic, though, isn't so disappointed that his good buddy had to decline the invitation to Hockey Canada's National Junior Team Development Camp.
-Stamkos, who was the No. 1 pick in this year's draft, is instead attending Tampa Bay's development camp in Victoria, B.C., this week.
+Katic, though, isn't so disappointed that his good buddy had to decline the invitation to Hockey Canada's national junior team development camp.
+Stamkos, the No. 1 pick in this year's NHL entry draft, is instead attending Tampa Bay's development camp in Victoria, B.C., this week.

 "If he was going to be on the other team, it's better that he's not here," Katic, the New York Islanders' defensive prospect, jokingly told NHL.com.
 "It would have been great to have him here, but he has other priorities right now and I think I'll be just fine without him."

-Serious competition – Chet Pickard is hopeful that he'll not only make Team Canada's roster for the World Junior Championships, but that he'll be the starting goalie for the squad.
+Serious competition – Chet Pickard is hopeful that he'll not only make Team Canada's roster for the 2009 World Junior Championship in Ottawa, but that he'll be the starting goalie for the squad.

 Still, Pickard, who Nashville selected with the 18th pick in this year's draft, knows the competition is not only stiff, it's quite deep.

-Spokane Chiefs goalie Dustin Tokarski, who was the MVP of the Memorial Cup this past spring, is also here along with Vancouver Giants goalie Tyson Sexsmith, who won the Memorial Cup in 2007, and Jake Allen of the QMJHL's St. John's Fog Devils.
+Spokane Chiefs goalie Dustin Tokarski, the MVP of the Memorial Cup back in May in Kitchener, Ont., is also here along with Vancouver Giants goalie Tyson Sexsmith, who won the Memorial Cup in 2007, and Jake Allen of the QMJHL's St. John's Fog Devils.

-A leg up – Paul Byron isn't getting any preferential treatment just because he plays for Groulx during the regular season, but the diminutive forward feels he has an advantage over the 43 other skaters because he knows the coach better than they do.
+A leg up – Paul Byron isn't getting any preferential treatment just because he plays for Team Canada head coach Benoit Groulx during the regular season.
+But the diminutive forward feels he has an advantage over the 43 other skaters because he knows Groulx better than they do.

 "I know all the drills and I'm used to the way he coaches and what he expects out of all his players," Byron, who is a waif-like 5-foot-8 and 145 pounds, told NHL.com.
 "I know what he expects out of me, so definitely I think I have an advantage there."